kgashok/orientations/JavaProgramming.md

 8. Android Mobile Workshop (@ KGISL Institute of Technology) happening in parallel
 	- Contact: Prof Rajasekaran (gitter: **@rajasekaranap**)
 	- Those interested can sign up with him
+	- Want to earn some pizza money by doing [javadoc] work?

 ### Github Links